-The latest data collection took place in 2009 when the participants were 50 years old.
-Data were collected using a psychological interview and self-report inventories.
-Additionally, a medical examination was conducted.
-Information was gathered, among others, about well-being, personality, work and education, family, leisure time activities, social network, and health and health behaviors.
-Corresponding information has been collected earlier in adulthood, that is, at ages 27, 36, and 42.
+Similar to earlier data collection phases, information is gathered, among others, about well-being, personality, work and education, family, leisure time activities, social network, and health and health behaviors.
 In childhood (at age 8) and adolescence (at age 14) the socioemotional behavior of the participants was assessed by teachers and peers.
 Data about the childhood school achievement and upbringing environment are also available.

 The JYLS data have been used in hundreds of national and international scientific publications, including both journals and books.
 The JYLS data have been used in 21 doctoral dissertations and dozens of master’s theses.
 The research themes have been related, for example, to the following: 1) socioemotional behavior and personality from childhood to adulthood, 2) the formation of education and working career, 3) family of origin and one’s own family, 4) health and health behaviors, 5) social adjustment and delinquency, 6) the development of well-being, and 7) mid-life development.